Expos\'ia: Teaching and Assessment of Academic Writing Skills for Research Project Proposals and Peer Feedback

 \paragraph{Contributions}

-The main contribution of this work is the introduction of a novel problem definition of \expose{} and review scoring in the educational context.
-The result is the first public dataset of student research \expose{}s and feedback, accompanied by human assessment scores on \expose{}s and feedback, based on the fine-grained grading schema that we develop.
+The main contribution of this work is the introduction of a novel problem definition for teaching and assessment of \expose{} and feedback writing skills in an educational setting.
+The result is the first \emph{unique} public dataset of student research \expose{}s and feedback, both accompanied by human assessment scores, based on the fine-grained grading schema that we develop.
 We present in-depth analyses of the dataset, and models for the corresponding tasks of \expose{} and feedback scoring, establishing baselines that the community can build on.